On the decomposability of mod 2 cohomological invariants of Weyl groups: Introduction

-J.-P.~Serre has recently computed the invariants of Weyl groups with values in Galois cohomology, see his 2018 Oberwolfach talk \cite{Se18}.
-He uses a different method and does not need to assume that $-1$ is a square in the base field.
+J.-P.~Serre has recently computed with a different method the invariants of Weyl groups with values in Galois cohomology, see his 2018 Oberwolfach talk \cite{Se18}.
 In an e-mail exchange on an earlier version of the present paper, J.-P.~Serre explains how to remove many of the restrictions on the characteristic of $k_0$.
 An excerpt of his letter is reproduced in Section \ref{serreSec}.
-J.~Ducoat provided a proof of Serre’s splitting principle and attempted to compute the invariants for groups of type $B_n$ and $D_n$ \cite{Du11}.
-However, since some of the computations are not complete, the preprint is not published.
+J.~Ducoat provided a proof of Serre's splitting principle and attempted to compute the invariants for groups of type $B_n$ and $D_n$ \cite{Du11}.
+However, many proofs are incomplete as they are ``left to the reader'' or ``similar to previous ones''.
+Moreover, Theorem 5 on page 4 about the invariants of $W(D_n)$ is not correct as stated, because an invariant in degree $n/2$ is missing.
 Therefore, we provide detailed computations also for the types $B_n$ and $D_n$.

 \medbreak

 The content of this article is as follows.
 In Section \ref{resultsSect}, we state the main result and fix notations and conventions.
 Next, Section \ref{techLemSec} contains preliminary results.
 The proof of the main result occupies the rest of the paper.
 It also includes an appendix, elucidating how to use a {\tt GAP}-program to determine the invariants for $E_7$ and $E_8$.